JRajz/simple-chat-application/README.md

 3. **Enter your username and room, start chatting with others in real-time!**

+## Socket.IO Events

+- `connection`: Triggered when a user is connected.
+- `joinRoom`: Use this event to join a particular room.
+- `message`: Send a message to the room joined by the user.
+- `roomUsers`: Retrieve a list of users in a particular room.
+- `disconnect`: Triggered when a user leaves the chat.
+- `chatMessage`: Listen for this event to receive a particular message.

 ## Project Structure

 - `index.js`: The main server file that sets up the Socket.IO server and handles connections.